Tips for Dunning During COVID-19

 Offer more ways to pay

 Business-as-usual might be to receive and deposit manual checks from your customers.
 Given the current stay-at-home orders around the world, this isn’t the most efficient process.
 You might have checks sitting in limbo at your closed office.
-Look into alternatives like the Tesorio Payments Platform that offers a variety of payment options, including credit cards, debit cards, and bank transfers.
+Look into alternatives like the Tesorio Financial Care Center that offers a variety of payment options, including credit cards, debit cards, and bank transfers.
 If you can easily embed click-to-pay into your dunning campaigns, you may be able to start receiving payments more quickly.

 Lock in promise-to-pay dates